19hours/sg-statutes/Acts/Employment Agencies Act.md

 (a) to enter and search, by day or by night, any premises or part thereof when he has reasonable cause to believe that evidence of the commission of an offence under this Act can be found therein;

-(b) to require any person, who the employment agency inspector has reason to believe has any document or information relevant to any investigation carried out by him under this Act, to produce any such document or give such information;
+(b) to require any person, whom the employment agency inspector has reason to believe has any document or information relevant to any investigation carried out by him under this Act, to produce any such document or give such information;

 (c) to retain any document relevant to any investigation carried out by him under this Act;